 The patient proceeded to ultrasound guided core biopsy.

 MICROSCOPIC DESCRIPTION: The core biopsy shows parotid parenchyma.
 There is invasive carcinoma, surrounded by fibrous stroma.
-The tumour forms trabeculae and nests.
+The tumor forms trabeculae and nests.
 No glands are noted.
-The tumour cells are focally crushed.
+The tumor cells are focally crushed.
 They have enlarged nuclei, conspicuous nucleoli and moderate amounts of pale eosinophilic cytoplasm.
-There is no obvious keratinisation.
+There is no obvious keratinization.
 No mucous cells are seen.
 There is no comedo-type necrosis.
 No evidence of lymphovascular or perineural invasion is identified.
-The tumour cells are CK7, BER-EP4, GCDFP-15 and androgen receptor positive.
+The tumor cells are CK7, BER-EP4, GCDFP-15 and androgen receptor positive.
 They are c-kit, DOG1, PSA, PSAP, p40 and p63 negative.
 The immunoprofile is consistent with salivary duct carcinoma.

 DIAGNOSIS: Parotid core biopsy: Features consistent with salivary duct carcinoma.

-Salivary duct carcinomas are rare salivary gland tumours, accounting for 1-6% of malignant parotid gland tumours.
+Salivary duct carcinomas are rare salivary gland tumors, accounting for 1-6% of malignant parotid gland tumors.
 It most commonly presents as a rapidly growing mass in elderly men, and is aggressive with extracranial facial nerve involvement, perineural spread and early metastatic disease.